keptn-sandbox/keptn-jenkins-library/FEATURES.md

 **Goal**: A user should be able to mark start-time of a test within their Jenkinsfile, in order to use the datetime for an evaluation afterwards.

 **DoD**:
-* Shared libary code contains function `markEvaluationStartTime` which takes the current datetime and stores it
+* Shared library code contains function `markEvaluationStartTime` which takes the current datetime and stores it
 * README contains an example of how to call this function within a Jenkinsfile (e.g., before tests start)